 Salary

 Salaries, just as other terms of employment for doctoral studentships, are mainly regulated in ALFA (the general agreement on pay and benefits for government employees).
 Salaries are set in local salary negotiations between employee and faculty representatives.
 There is an agreement on a salary scale for Lund University doctoral students.
 This means that the doctoral student is placed on the starting rung of the ladder at the beginning of the employment period, with step-by-step salary increases for each stage of credits completed in the research studies programme.
-These increases take place on completion of 25%, 50% and 75% of completed studies, normally in connection to a seminar.
-It is the responsibility of the doctoral student, together with the supervisor, to ensure that the application for a salary increase is submitted to the institutions staff coordinator after completion of a seminar.
-Retroactive salary increases due to a delayed application can be made for a maximum of six months.
+These increases take place on completion of 25 %, 50 % and 75 % of completed studies, normally in connection to a seminar.

 Salaries are paid out on the 25th of the month or, if this date falls on a Saturday or a Sunday, the nearest working day.